-On October 29, 2016, the Department of Defense (DOD) issued a Statement of Reasons (SOR) to Applicant detailing security concerns under Guideline F. On November 29, 2016, Applicant responded to the SOR, and elected to have the case decided on the written record in lieu of a hearing.
+On August 24, 2015, Applicant submitted a Questionnaire for National Security Positions (SF-86).
+On July 3, 2018, the Department of Defense (DOD) Consolidated Adjudication Facility (CAF) issued a Statement of Reasons (SOR) to Applicant detailing security concerns under Guidelines F (financial considerations) and E (personal conduct).
+The SOR detailed reasons why DOD CAF was unable to find that it is clearly consistent with the national interest to grant or continue a security clearance for Applicant.

-The Government's written case was submitted on January 27, 2017.
-A complete copy of the file of relevant material (FORM) was provided to Applicant, who was afforded an opportunity to file objections and submit material to refute, extenuate, or mitigate the security concerns.
-Applicant received the FORM on February 2, 2017.
-She was afforded a period of 30 days to file objections and submit material in refutation, extenuation, or mitigation.
-Applicant did not submit any additional information within the 30-day period.
-On October 1, 2017, the case was assigned to another administrative judge, and on October 16, 2017, the case was reassigned to me.
-The Government exhibits, Items 1 through 6, in the FORM, are admitted in evidence.
+On August 30, 2018, Applicant answered the SOR and elected to have his case decided on the written record in lieu of a hearing.
+A complete copy of the file of relevant material (FORM), dated October 22, 2018, was provided to him by letter on October 25, 2018.
+Applicant received the FORM on October 30, 2018.
+He was afforded a period of

+30 days to file objections and submit material in refutation, extenuation, or mitigation.
+Applicant did not submit any information within the 30-day period.
+On January 30, 2019, the case was assigned to me.

+Procedural Matters

+Department Counsel amended the SOR withdrawing ¶ 2.a., the sole allegation under personal conduct.
+Accordingly, the following discussion will focus on the remaining security concern under financial considerations.